-Collects webfont links, imports and definitions from your Vite project, downloads css and font files (privacy-first), add the fonts to your bundle (or serves through dev server), and injects font definitions using a non-render blocking method, meanwhile stores external css and font files in a persistent file cache, making them available for offline development.
+Automatically collects webfont links, imports, and definitions from your Vite project, downloads CSS and font files (privacy-first), adds the fonts to your bundle (or serves them through the dev server), and injects font definitions using a non-render-blocking method.
+External CSS and font files are stored in a persistent file cache, making them available for offline development.

 npm i vite-plugin-webfont-dl -D